Home » Las Vegas » Las Vegas Natural History Museum tickets

 Museum’s open hours

-Las Vegas Natural History Museum opens at 9 am and closes at 4 pm, all through the year.
+Las Vegas Natural History Museum opens at 9 am and closes at 4 pm throughout the year.

 The last entry is an hour before closure.